aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/roshei-hadashim/rosh-hodesh/perek-shira-chapter-of-song.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 The Horse is saying:
-“Behold, as the eyes of the servants to the hand of their master, as the eyes of the maidservant to the hand of her mistress, so are our eyes to YHVH our <em>elo'ah</em> until he will favor us.”[foot]Psalms 123:2[/foot]
+“Behold, as the eyes of the servants to the hand of their master, as the eyes of the maidservant to the hand of her mistress, so are our eyes to YHVH our elo'ah until he will favor us.”[foot]Psalms 123:2[/foot]
 </div>
 </td></tr>